Enchograph/HuaJuan/THIRD_PARTY_NOTICES.md

 ## libsherpa-mnn-jni.so

 - Repository path: `app/src/main/jniLibs/arm64-v8a/libsherpa-mnn-jni.so`
+- Upstream: `longluo/MnnLlmChat`
 - First imported in local history at commit: `5a189d3ef3940338be603cd5abee27caf3206cf8`
 - SHA-256: `4285A62B38C54CA714076BD69007306408C00509568B893EEF3FDBF141CEF5BB`
-- Provenance note: retained from the Android MNN-related project lineage referenced in this repository's README.
+- Provenance note: introduced from the `libsherpa-mnn-jni.so` binary distributed in `longluo/MnnLlmChat` (<https://github.com/longluo/MnnLlmChat>).
-- Release note: pin the exact upstream source repository and revision before publishing standalone binary releases.